sandajian/moffix6/autoconf/README.md

 <pre>
 - 'Requires: emacs-filesystem' -> 'Requires: emacs-common'
 - 'BuildRequires: perl-macros' -> 'BuildRequires: perl-devel'
-- Added a patch for libtool test (501), when using libtool >= 2.4.3
+- Added a patch for test libtool (501), when using libtool >= 2.4.3
+- Added a patch for test configure-directories (231)
 </pre>